-RIA revealed the presence of substantial amounts of C, P4, T, E2 and of low amounts of rhFVIII immunoreactivity in plasma of both transgenic and non-transgenic rabbits.
-Relatively high IGF-I concentrations were detected in plasma of control, but not of transgenic animals.
+RIA revealed the presence of substantial amounts of C, $P_4$ , T, $E_2$ and of low amounts of rhFVIII immunoreactivity in plasma of both transgenic and non-transgenic rabbits.
+Relatively high concentrations of IGF-I were detected in plasma of control, but not of transgenic animals.